 Pedagogical and Course Implementation:

 Greek and Latin, an approach to orality: Dickinson College project that allowed students to explore Greek and Latin literature in a unique approach to close reading.

 Semester in the West: Styled like NPR, these podcasts are by Whitman College students about their experience in the Western United States.
 Topics vary greatly.

 Listed below are two types of assessments that could potentially be utilized for an audio assignment.
 This section will be periodically updated with new types of assessments and examples.
-It is highly encouraged that before implementing an assessment for an audio project that you reach out to the Educational Technology staff as we can sit down with you to help provide constructive feedback on the assessment for the assignment.
+Before implementing an assessment for an audio project, consider reaching out to the Educational Technology staff who can help to provide provide constructive feedback on the assessment for the assignment.